Android-James/Android-James/README.md

 - 👋 Hi, I’m James Blanco.
-Currently taking my BS in Computer Science.
+Currently taking my bachelor's degree in Computer Science.
 - 👀 I’m interested in everything from front-end development to back-end.
 - 🌱 I’m currently learning Java and planning to move on Javascript and Python.
 - 💞️ I’m looking to collaborate on simple/beginner projects that can sharpen my skills.